 You must have registered your positive Lateral Flow Device (LFD) test result within 24 hours of receiving the result.
 If you do not do this, your test result will not be registered and you will not be eligible for the Self-Isolation Support Payment.

-All applicants will need to provide written confirmation from their employer that they did not work during this period.
+All applicants will need to provide confirmation that they did not work during this period.
 You will also need to confirm that you cannot work from home and that you are experiencing a loss of income and suffering financial hardship.
 If you are self-employed, you will have to provide a statement to this effect.

 Self-Isolation Support Payment

-If you meet all of the eligibility criteria listed below, you are entitled to an Isolation Payment of £750
+If you meet all of the eligibility criteria, you are entitled to an Isolation Payment

 Self-Isolation Discretionary Payment

-In exceptional circumstances, you may be eligible for a Discretionary Payment if you meet all of the above eligibility criteria but:
+You may be eligible for a Discretionary Payment if you meet all of the other eligibility criteria above, but: